Aissa Trad

 Fish(Samaka)

-From the root س-م-ك
+From the root س-م-ك; great with picture books.

 طير